kframework/javascript-semantics/README.md

 ### 5. Run ECMAScript conformance test suite([test262](http://test262.ecmascript.org))

 You can run the core ECMAScript conformance test suite (2,782 tests in total) as follows:
-(where N is a number of processes to be used)
+(where `N` is a number of parallel processes to be used)
 ```
 $ make -k -j N test262-core
 ```
-Running all the tests takes 2 hours using 4 parallel processes in a machine with Intel Xeon CPU 3.40GHz and DDR3 RAM 8GB 1600MHz.
+Running all the tests will take 2 hours using 4 parallel processes in a machine with Intel Xeon CPU 3.40GHz and DDR3 RAM 8GB 1600MHz.

 You can also selectively run a part of the tests by using the environment variables: